2008 World Snooker Championship: Early rounds

-Later rounds (Quarter-finals—final)
+Later rounds (quarter-finals, semi-finals, final)

 The quarter-finals were played on 29 and 30 April as the best of 25 frames held over three sessions.
 Carter made a maximum break in his 13–9 win over Ebdon.
-His opponent came very close to a maximum of his own just a frame earlier, but narrowly missed the fifteenth black.
-Just minutes before on the other table, Stephen Hendry was also attempting a maximum of his own but also missed the fifteenth red.
+His opponent came very close to a maximum of his own just a frame earlier, but narrowly missed the 15th black.
+Just minutes before, on the other table, Stephen Hendry attempted a maximum of his own but also missed the 15th red.
 Hendry reached the 12th Crucible semi-final of his career after a 13–7 win over Day, setting a record for one-table appearances that still stands.
-Wenbo was the first player from mainland China to reach the quarter-finals of the world championships, but lost 7–13 to O'Sullivan.
-Perry defeated Maguire on a deciding frame 13–12.
+Wenbo was the first player from mainland China to reach the quarter-finals of the World Championship, but he lost 7–13 to O'Sullivan.
+Perry defeated Maguire 13–12 on a deciding frame.